nopnop2002/Arduino-STM32-rosnode/README.md

 ATMega2560 is fine, but the board is too big.

 We can use compact and powerful STM32 Development Board as rosnode.
-STM32 has enough memory for rosnode and runs much faster than ATMega.
+STM32 has enough memory to run rosnode and is much faster than ATMega.

 # Development environment
 - ROS Melodic